Looking to be a Graduate whose work matters?

 Successful candidates will have:

-- completed a relevant degree within the last 4 years
+- completed a relevant degree between 2016 and the end of 2019

 - a qualification that meets CPA or CAANZ requirements for Associate Membership